 The following organisations have committed to achieving a competitive, profitable Malawi tea industry where workers earn a living wage and smallholders a living income:

-Malawi is Africa’s second largest tea producer, after Kenya.
+Malawi is the top three tea producer in Africa.
 Malawi is also one of the world’s poorest countries.
-When the program started, 62% of Malawians lived below the World Bank’s extreme poverty line, and there was a lack of access to adequate nutrition for about 50% of the children.
+When the programme started, 62% of Malawians lived below the World Bank’s extreme poverty line, and there was a lack of access to adequate nutrition for about 50% of the children.
 The tea industry is the largest formal sector employer in Malawi, employing 50,000 workers and providing livelihoods to more than 14,000 smallholders.
 Tea estate jobs are considered good jobs in Malawi, paying above the agricultural minimum wage of Malawi and providing a range of other benefits.
 Nevertheless, wages remain very low as outlined in the Oxfam/ETP/IDH research report: Understanding Wages in the Tea Industry, which covers key countries in Africa and Asia.
 As a benchmark for living wages in Malawi the Anker report was used: Living wage for rural Malawi with focus on tea growing area of Southern Malawi, Richard and Martha Anker (2014).